9 StairMaster Benefits, Workouts, and Form Tips

 Compared with running, stair machines are generally lower impact on ankles, knees, and hips—while still delivering a serious cardio challenge (Cleveland Clinic).
 That makes them a smart option when you want intensity without pounding.

-1. Bone‑density support
+1. Bone‑density support — and how to measure it

 1. Better balance and stability